zanminkian/git-validator/packages/git-validator/README.md

 ### Customizing `lint-staged.config.js`

-When you commit your code, each file will be linted & formatted by `npx git-validator -u` command.
+When you commit your code, each file will be linted & formatted by `npx git-validator -w` command.
 You can change this rule by adding a `lint-staged.config.js` file in the root of your project.
 Here is an example.

 ```js
 // This config means js files will be linted & formatted and md files will formatted only.